Monticello High School (Virginia): Athletics

 The Monticello Girls Cross Country team were state runner-ups in the 2015 season.

-Four Monticello teams have won VHSL state championships - Football, 2007; Girls Swim & Dive, 2021; Boys Indoor Track & Field, 2021; eSports League of Legends, 2022.
+Four Monticello teams have won VHSL state championships: Football, 2007; Girls Swim & Dive, 2021; Boys Indoor Track & Field, 2021; and eSports League of Legends, 2022.

 On-campus facilities include a multi-purpose stadium with track, softball and baseball fields, a cross country running trail, multiple practice fields, two gymnasiums and weight rooms.
 The school's boys and girls tennis teams use the courts at adjacent Piedmont Virginia Community College.
 As of August 2009, Mustangs Stadium features an All Turf Playing Field.
 Construction began in June 2009 after several years of planning and fundraising.

 Since 2002, Mustang Stadium has also served as the venue for the Jefferson Classic, a high school marching band contest held the first Saturday in October and sponsored by the Monticello Bands and Music Boosters.